Academic Integrity Policy

-- May choose to communicate with the student suspected of violating the policy about the suspicions.
+- Should meet with the student suspected of violating the policy to discuss the suspicions.

-- Gather information in support of the claim (i.e. papers and assignments).
+- Should gather information in support of the claim (i.e. papers and assignments).

-- Speak with witnesses who may have information about the incident.
+- Should speak with witnesses who may have information about the incident.

 If after investigation, there is reasonable suspicion that an academic integrity violation has occurred, the instructor must file a report.